 In holding the Chief Constable to account it is also vital that I hear the public’s voice on how policing is being delivered.
 I will therefore provide a wide-ranging engagement programme that enables the diversity of residents, irrespective of background, to have their say.

 It is also important to understand the finite role that Kent Police plays in securing justice and keeping our communities safe.
 Delivering an effective and efficient criminal justice system is not solely a responsibility for the police.
-Other agencies including local councils, the CPS, Her Majesty’s Courts and Tribunals Service, and the recently unified national Probation Service all have a part to play in ensuring the victim’s journey is as swift and smooth as possible.
+Other agencies including local councils, the CPS, Her Majesty’s Courts and Tribunals Service, and the national Probation Service all have a part to play in ensuring the victim’s journey is as swift and smooth as possible.
 A good police response followed by a failure to achieve justice will still leave many victims dissatisfied and discouraged from reporting future crimes.
 Lengthy court delays and any public perception that sentencing is too lenient will also damage public confidence.

 As chair of the Kent Criminal Justice Board, I will use my convening powers to bring the various agencies involved in the criminal justice process together to ensure we are collectively delivering a joined-up system which puts victims, not offenders and processes, first.
 In the longer term I would welcome the Government, following the conclusion of its PCC Review, affording PCCs greater responsibility for holding these agencies to account.